cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+05:

+* Plumb random coins through the interface of randomized algorithms.
+  Specifically, add a random input to (V)DAF sharding algorihtm and IDPF key-generation algorithm and require implementations to specify the length of the random input.
+Accordingly, update Prio3, Poplar1, and IdpfPoplar to match the new interface.
+This change is intended to improve coverage of test vectors.

+* Use little-endian byte-order for field element encoding. (\*)

+* Poplar1: Move the last step of sketch evaluation from `prep_next()` to `prep_shares_to_prep()`.

 04:

 * Align security considerations with the security analysis of {{DPRS23}}.